salahnomad/salahnomad.github.io/content/work-productivity/zellige-blueprint/index.md

 ### 7. Becoming a Digital Magister Operis

-The Zellige Blueprint is more than a productivity system; it's a shift in identity.
+The Zellige Blueprint is more than a productivity system; it's a shift in identity, rooted in a [core philosophy foundation](/stories-wisdom/rooted-nomadism-philosophy/).
 It transforms the dreary act of data management into the noble craft of building a legacy.
 When you shape a *tessera* with care, you are honoring the discipline of Seneca.
 When you align a *stella* with intention, you are continuing the work of Strabo, mapping your world with purpose.

 You are not a slave to the blank page.
 You are a mosaic master, patiently composing the fragmented moments of your life into an *opus aeternum*—a timeless work.